 INTRODUCTION TO VENICE

 Venice was the capital of an independent state for almost a thousand years: its rulers used their power and wealth to increase the city’s prestige.
-In this itinerary you will visit two of the most important buildings in Venice: the basilica of San Marco, which, with the splendor if its gleaming mosaics, was the symbol of Venetian power; and the Doge’s palace, which was the center of old Venetian political life.
+In this itinerary you will visit two of the most important monuments in Venice: the basilica of San Marco, which, with the splendor if its gleaming mosaics, was the symbol of Venetian power; and the Doge’s palace, which was the center of old Venetian political life.
 We will also describe the magnificent buildings around the square before taking a break in one of the oldest cafés in Italy.

 Notes: Possible delays in case of acqua alta (high water).
 Saint Mark’s basilica is closed on Sunday mornings and on public holidays.